hortonworks/cloudbreak/README.md

 ```
 export DPS_REPO=/Users/YOUR_USERNAME/DPS_PROJECT_DIR
 ```
-By default it will build docker images from your dps-platform directory, but if you want to use a specific version of DPS you can put DPS_VERSION env variable into your Profile file.
+By default it will build docker images from your dps-platform directory, but if you want to use a specific version of DPS you can put the DPS_VERSION env variable into your Profile file.
-In this case it will download images from repository instead of build them.
+In this case it will download images from the repository instead of building them.
 ```
 export DPS_VERSION=2.0.0.0-132
 ```
-If you want to force build the project with docker build use FORCE_BUILD env variable.
+If you want to force build the project with `docker build` use the FORCE_BUILD env variable.
 ```
 export FORCE_BUILD=true
 ```

-## Additional infos:
+## Additional info

 > * [Retrieve OAuth Bearer Token via Cloudbreak REST API](https://github.com/hortonworks/cloudbreak/blob/master/docs/common/retrieve_oauth_token.md)
 > * [Cloudbreak Service Provider Interface (SPI)](https://github.com/hortonworks/cloudbreak/blob/master/docs/spi.md)